 First, What Is Traditional Chinese Medicine?

-Chinese medicine came out of China and has existed for over 2500 years.
+Chinese medicine exists for over 2500 years.
 In its entirety, it combines drinking various herbs and teas, acupuncture, massage, and exercise like qi gong.
 Chinese medicine targets the origin of the disease in the body and implements a long holistic method of healing, instead of a quick cure.
-An essential part of Chinese medicine is qi (energy) and the heating (yang) and cooling (yin) properties of foods and drinks.
+An essential part of Chinese medicine is energy (Qi) and the heating (Yang) and cooling (Yin) properties of foods and drinks.

 Heating foods balance the over-accumulation of cold and dampness in our bodies, and on the opposite spectrum cooling ones balance the heat (these do not necessarily relate to the temperature of the food, but more so their properties).
 In general, in Traditional Chinese Medicine, it is believed that consuming too many icy or raw foods has adverse effects on our body’s well-being.

 Pu-erh is one of the most common teas found in TCM (Traditional Chinese Medicine).
 It is widely used to drive toxins out of our bodies.
 It is a cooling tea (yin), which means it helps to balance the heat (yang) in our bodies.
 An excess of heat in our body usually results in inflammation.
 Also, in the hot summer months, it is easier to accumulate excess heat, especially for younger people.